 A continuing budgetary challenge for the commission rests in a contingency rider attached to the agency's budget.
 The General Appropriations Act requires the agency to generate revenues that will cover the amount appropriated for its operations.
-However, the Act also calls for the agency to generate an additional \$1,500,000 in revenue over and above its appropriation responsibility.
-Furthermore, the Act directs that in the event actual and/or projected revenue collections are insufficient to cover the total required (including the rider amount), the Legislative Budget Board may direct the Comptroller of Public Accounts to reduce the agency's appropriation to an amount expected to be available above the \$1,500,000.
+However, the Act also calls for the agency to generate an additional 1.5 million dollars in revenue over and above its appropriation responsibility.
+Furthermore, the Act directs that in the event actual and/or projected revenue collections are insufficient to cover the total required (including the rider amount), the Legislative Budget Board may direct the Comptroller of Public Accounts to reduce the agency's appropriation to an amount expected to be available above the 1.5 million dollars.